-Parish members who are 18 years or older, are practicing Catholic’s in good standing, having received the Sacraments of Initiation (Baptism, Eucharist and Confirmation).
-We have a love for the Eucharist and for sharing our faith through this ministry, and accepted this call as a gift, and an opportunity to be of service.
+Parishioners who are 18 years or older, are practicing Catholics in good standing, having received the Sacraments of Initiation (Baptism, Eucharist and Confirmation).
+We have a love for the Eucharist and for sharing our faith through this ministry, and accepted this call as a gift and an opportunity to be of service.

-Assist in distributing the Eucharist to parish members during Mass.
+Assist in distributing the Eucharist to parish members during Holy Mass.

 Contact the church office to get a hold of Ann Buebel for more information

-The mission of the St. Francis Xavier choir ministry is to enrich, inspire, comfort and motivate the worshiping community through sacred songs as an expression of faith, spirituality and devotion and lead the congregation in the participation of the Mass.
+The mission of the St. Francis Xavier choir ministry is to enrich, inspire, comfort and motivate the worshiping community through sacred songs as an expression of faith, spirituality and devotion and lead the congregation in musical participation during the Holy Mass.